NodejsHouston/sidenote-server/README.md

 ==========

 ## The Stack:
-**Node.js** - Because it's fast, easy to get started, and Javascript is awesome.
+**Node.js** - Because it's fast, easy to get started, and JavaScript is awesome.
 [http://nodejs.org/](http://nodejs.org/)

 **Hapi** - A very well designed server framework that is easy to understand, easy to create your own plugins, scales very well, cache options built in, and more.